Optimal resource cost for error mitigation: Introduction

-\textit{\textbf{Introduction.}} --- The recent technological development pushes us toward the realization of quantum information processing in a fully controlled manner, and a near-term cornerstone is to make use of noisy intermediate-scale quantum (NISQ) devices, which focus on manipulating tens to hundreds of qubits without a full error correction~\cite{Preskill2018quantumcomputingin}.
-Although the size of the circuit is much smaller than that for fault-tolerant quantum computation aiming at solving large problems such as Shor's algorithm~\cite{Shor1997facotring}, the effect of noise becomes a serious obstacle to find a practical application of NISQ devices.
-To deal with this crucial noise effect without implementing an error correcting code that is out of reach for the current technology, a number of error mitigation protocols have been proposed~\cite{Temme2017error, Li2017efficient, McClean2017subspace,Bonet2018lowcost, Endo2018practical,McArdle2019digital}.
-In particular, the probabilistic error cancellation method~\cite{Temme2017error,Endo2018practical,Sun2020continuous,Song2019exp,Zhang2020exp,Czarnik2020clifford, Strikis2020learning,Zlokapa2020deep} stands as a promising candidate, as it can construct an unbiased estimator that faithfully estimates the expectation value of an observable under a known error model, while the other methods can only estimate an approximation of the true expectation value.
+Recent technological developments push us toward the realization of quantum information processing in a fully controlled manner, and a near-term cornerstone is to make use of noisy intermediate-scale quantum (NISQ) devices, which focus on manipulating tens to hundreds of qubits without a full error correction~\cite{Preskill2018quantumcomputingin,McArdle2020quantum,arute_quantum_2019}.
+However, whether these near-term devices can provide advantages in useful applications is still elusive.
+In particular, rigorous theoretical analysis on the ultimate potential and limitations of NISQ devices has been largely missing.